Galway Yoga Festival, September 9th 2018

 Katrina Hardiman: Has been teaching yoga for many years and has studied Yin, Iyengar, Hatha, Vinyasa Flow, Kundalini, Ashtanga and Pre-natal Yoga throughout Los Angeles but mainly in Yoga Works, Santa Monica and Sacred Movement in Venice.
 Her teaching style bares the imprint of this wide range of yoga studied over the years.
 Her classes have a strong emphasis on the breath and allowing the breath to guide the practice safely to a more supple and strong body and calm mind.

-Liz Lynott: Yoga Nidra or ‘yogic sleep’ is a state of consciousness between waking and sleeping.
+Liz Lynott Yoga Nidra or ‘yogic sleep’ is a state of consciousness between waking and sleeping.
 This is a powerful meditation technique involving all the senses.
-One of the easiest yoga practices to develop and maintain.
+She finds this one of the easiest but deep yoga practices to develop and maintain.

 Sinéad McKiernan Sinéad has been practicing Yoga for over 10 years.
 She studied her teacher training in India and she is a registered teacher with Yoga Alliance.
 She has studied Meditation, Mindfulness, Pranayama , Philosophy and Nutrition.
 She has completed her Pregnancy Yoga Teacher training and extra online training with Sadie Nardini, Noah Maze & Erin Motz.